 Section B. Committee Chairs

-Committee chairs are appointed at the June Executive Committee meeting.
-The chairs
+Committee chairs are appointed at the last Executive Board meeting of the fiscal

-will provide the Executive Board with a short written summary of objectives for the
+year.
+The chairs will provide the Executive Board with a short written summary of objectives

 Section C. Expenditures

-The Executive committee may, outside of the annual budget, expend up to one hundred
+The Executive Board may, outside of the annual budget, expend up to two hundred

-dollars ($100) without additional approvals.
+fifty dollars ($250) without additional approvals.
 Additional expenditures are to be itemized

 and presented, with other financial data, to the general membership in the monthly